SkLabib/CSE-316-Artificial-Intelligence/Clp-02/Readme.md

 ![image](https://github.com/user-attachments/assets/a3ed1303-8243-4f3f-8d21-3a468ad912a3)

-oblem 08: Fill missing values in a dataset with column-wise means.
+problem 08: Fill missing values in a dataset with column-wise means.

 Output: